 No Navy provision of alternate sources of drinking water.

 Per Navy Policy, the Navy was prepared to provide alternate drinking water for any affected drinking water wells above the lifetime health advisory (LHA).
 Since no well exceeded the LHA, the Navy will not be providing alternate sources of drinking water.

 No need for Navy to expand the range of private drinking water wells for testing.

 Had the Navy detected high concentrations of PFAS/PFOA in the nearby drinking water wells, the Navy would have reevaluated the scope of private drinking water wells that it would seek to test.
 These detections of low (or no) concentrations mean that the Navy will not expand the scope of its private drinking water well sampling footprint.

 Navy policy is to provide alternate drinking water to any drinking water wells impacted by Navy releases of PFOS/PFOA when those drinking water wells contain concentrations above the EPA LHA.
 The Navy will reevaluate whether to provide alternate drinking water in light of any promulgated state standards.
 New York has proposed a more stringent standard for PFOS/PFOA.
 Should New York promulgate a standard, the Navy will reevaluate whether to provide an alternate drinking water source in light of that standard.
 For more information on New York’s proposals, click here to go to New York’s Department of Health website.

-The Navy is preparing to investigate the potential PFAS areas of concerns on the Grumman Facility beginning in Spring 2019.
-Investigations at the Site 2 – Former Fire Training Area and the Aircraft Paint Hangars will continue in 2019 as well.
+In April 2019, the Navy started investigating the potential PFAS areas of concerns on the Grumman Facility.
+Investigations at the Site 2 – Former Fire Training Area and the Aircraft Paint Hangars is continuing in 2019 as well.
 Investigations have already begun at Site 2 and the Aircraft Paint Hangars before the other areas of concern because the Navy’s contractor, Northrop Grumman, released aqueous film forming foam (AFFF), which contains PFOS/PFOA.
 More information about Site 2 and the Aircraft Paint Hangars can be found on the Navy’s ERP Sites Under Investigation page.

 Investigations on Grumman Facility